The 4:30am Wake-Up Call

 The supply chain is a chain for sure.
 It’s actually amazing how anything gets done.

 Monday: The team’s working with our food scientist on a new smoothie flavor.
 Tuesday: Negotiating packaging costs with the dairy bottler.
 Wednesday: Coordinating distribution logistics from the dough plant.
-Thursday: Label design review with the printer—is that font size FDA compliant?
+Thursday: Label design review with the printer.
+Is that font size FDA compliant?
 Friday: Processing EDI 850 purchase orders from a national distributor.
 Saturday: Reconciling invoices against BOLs, trying to figure out why the numbers don’t match.

 And through it all: emails.
 So many emails.
 Scans of BOLs.
 PDFs of invoices.
-Spreadsheets everywhere—tracking orders, reconciling payments, managing deductions.
+Spreadsheets everywhere, tracking orders, reconciling payments, managing deductions.
 The unglamorous reality of CPG operations.

 Seven production SKUs doesn’t sound like much until you realize each one requires: